 To move the group towards productive resolution, my client had to actually name both the “right and good” aspects of this discussion — accounting efficiency and fairness vs. customer trust-building and relationship — and specifically point out that neither of these perspectives was wrong.
 Both perspectives were important to the company’s success.
 She then tasked the people in the meeting with managing the two right perspectives in the discussion instead of trying to make someone on the other side wrong.
-The meeting concluded with an agreement to develop an accounting exception policy that would honor beta customers’ unique experience and allow for payment when the product was functioning to meet their needs.
+The meeting concluded with an agreement to develop an accounting exception policy that would honor beta customers’ unique experience and allow for payment requests when the product was functioning to meet their needs.

 Using tools like Big Hat-Little Hat and Right vs. Right are powerful ways to manage these kind of meeting dynamics, move past baggage and initiate productive discussions.
 In some cases, one of the “rights” at issue has to do with baggage, and Right vs. Right will help you unveil the old baggage without making anyone “wrong,” thereby avoiding teeing off the old argument again.

 Sometimes, these conflict management tools aren’t enough to manage other people’s baggage because you have some of your own.
 When your own baggage triggers you, do some inner work on yourself and you’ll be surprised to see how these tools become ten times more impactful almost immediately.
 (Our inner selves are just that powerful!)